jpmorganchase/onyx-ssi-sdk/src/services/common/did/README.md

-# DID Management
+# Decentralized Identifiers (DIDs)

 ## DID Overview

-DIDs are unique identifiers that can refer to any subject (ie: person, organization, data model, entity, thing, etc).
+Decentralized Identitifiers are unique identifiers that can refer to any subject (ie: person, organization, data model, entity, thing, etc).
 They have been standardized by the [W3C spec](https://www.w3.org/TR/did-core/).
 DIDs are an essential component in an SSI Ecosystem as they give an identity to every entity.

 ### Characteristics of a DID
 * Decentralized: the identifier does not depend on a centralized authority to create it